Bitforge-Games-CA/.github/profile/README.md

 A small video games company based in Saskatchewan, Canada.

-While we currently have no released titles, we have a few projects on the burners.
+While we currently have no released titles, we have a few projects cookin'.

 Stay tuned!